How To Grow & Care For Lavender

 General Growing Tips

-- Lavender plants will be taller and wider when grown in climates with mild winter and hot summers.
+• Lavender plants will be taller and wider when grown in climates with mild winters and hot summers.
 The same varieties, when grown in cold winter climates (zones 5-6), tend to be more compact.

-- Lavender plants are long-lived perennials, and they require 2-3 growing seasons to reach mature size.
+• Lavender plants are long-lived perennials, and they require 2-3 growing seasons to reach mature size.
+Plants will reach their full size by the end of the third year in the ground.

-- Companion plants: there is hardly a plant combination that doesn’t look great with Lavender in it.
-Just be sure that companion plants also like poor, fast-draining soils with plenty of sun and heat.
+• Companion plants: there is hardly a plant combination that doesn’t look great with Lavender in it.
+Just be sure that companion plants also like nutrient-poor, fast-draining soils with plenty of sun and heat.

 Choosing The Right Lavender For Your Garden